ralphcajipe/object-detection-yolov3-web/README.md

 ## Acknowledgements

-- [Using Tailwind with Flask](https://www.codewithharry.com/blogpost/using-tailwind-with-flask/) by CodeWithHarry: This guide was instrumental in setting up and using Tailwind CSS in this Flask project.
+- [Using Tailwind with Flask](https://www.codewithharry.com/blogpost/using-tailwind-with-flask/) by CodeWithHarry: This guide was used to set up and use Tailwind CSS in this Flask project.